e13olf-zz/i0t-pr0be/README.md

 # i0t-pr0be
-IoT device search and default credential scanner.
+IoT device search via Shodan and default credential scanner.

 More information about development and the libraries used: https://e13olf.me